Ulrike Tillmann: Awards and honours

 In 2004 she was awarded the Whitehead Prize of the London Mathematical Society.

 She was elected a Fellow of the Royal Society in 2008 and a Fellow of the American Mathematical Society in 2013.
 She has served on the council of the Royal Society and in 2018 was its vice-president.
 In 2017, she became a member of the German Academy of Sciences Leopoldina.

 Tillmann was awarded the Bessel Prize by the Alexander von Humboldt Foundation in 2008 and was the Emmy Noether Lecturer of the German Mathematical Society in 2009.

 She was elected as president-designate of the London Mathematical Society in June 2020 and took over the presidency from Jonathan Keating in November 2021.
 She was elected to the European Academy of Sciences (EURASC) in 2021.
 In October 2021 she became the director of the Isaac Newton Institute, taking a post which lasts for five years.

 Personal life

 Tillmann's parents are Ewald and Marie-Luise Tillmann.
 In 1995 she married Jonathan Morris with whom she has had three daughters.

+Tillmann is a member of the Oxford Jewish Congregation.
+As part of the celebration of the 750th anniversary of the founding of Merton College, she organized a symposium on the history of Merton College and its relationship with Oxford's Jewish community.